FYP-Team-5/grading/README.md

 | `POST` | `/api/v1/exams/{exam_id}/attempts/{attempt_id}/grade` | Save and grade one/many answers |
 | `GET` | `/api/v1/exams/{exam_id}/attempts/{attempt_id}` | Retrieve saved result and feedback |

-## Local LLM contract
+## Local grading LLM contract

-The endpoint must support OpenAI-style `POST /v1/chat/completions` and `GET /v1/models`.
+This is the grading model, not RAG's embedding model.
+The endpoint must support OpenAI-style `POST /v1/chat/completions` and
+`GET /v1/models`.
 The chat response's `choices[0].message.content` must be a JSON object containing `score`, `max_score`, `feedback`, and `criteria`.
 The service rejects out-of-range scores and any LLM `max_score` that differs from the question's